taytorious/resource-tester/README.md

 Extension of [https://github.com/loadfocus/pageloadtime](https://github.com/loadfocus/pageloadtime)

-##What can these scripts measure:
+##What these scripts can measure:

-* page load times
+* Page load times
-* size and number of resources retrieved for URL call
+* Size and number of resources retrieved for URL call
-* load time for each resource
+* Load time for each resource
+* Great for measuring pageload consitency with different features in place